 - Flat screen TVs use less energy than tube TVs of the same screen size, saving a bit of money over the long run.

 - Even if you buy a Sony 40" wide screen HDTV, the savings from cancelling cable will pay for it in less than a year.

 OK, if you still want to buy a digital TV converter box for your tube TV, there are two models that I recommend:

 The HomeWorx unit includes a recording feature, where you can record shows to a USB drive.
-It has gotten surprisingly good reviews online, and is no more expensive than other converter boxes!

 If you have a flat screen TV without a digital tuner (these are relatively rare), you'll need to get a digital tuner box.
 I searched around a bit and couldn't find one that has gotten good reviews.
 Let me know if you find anything.

 Note, this is a professional review site that receives compensation from the retailer or manufacturer when you purchase through the affiliate links such as the ones below.
 I test and/or research each product or service thoroughly before endorsing it.
 This site is independently owned and the opinions expressed here are my own.